Stage 4 – Growth in Height Slows Down

 Body

-Acne breaks out on face and body.
+Acne breaks out on the face and body.

 If breasts stand out, they begin to disappear.
 Nipples stick out and become both harder and more sensitive to touch.